 - Prefix An abbreviation is used to identify the program or content area.
-For example: PC represents Process Technology. - Level A number follows the prefix.
+For example: MA represents Medical Assisting. - Level A number follows the prefix.

-Admissions Criteria 100 and 200 Level Courses - The associate degree and diploma programs use 100 or 1000 and 200 or 2000 level numbers.
+Admissions Criteria 100 and 200 Level Courses - The associate degree or diploma programs use 100 or 1000 and 200 or 2000 level numbers.
 The first digit typically indicates the level of the course.
-Lower division courses are given a 100 or 1000 level number.
-Courses in the upper division that may have a prerequisite requirement are given a 200 or 2000 level number.
+Lower division courses in the associate degree or diploma programs are given a 100 or 1000 level number.
+Courses in the upper division of the associate degree or diploma programs that may have a prerequisite requirement are given a 200 or 2000 level number.